laidbackcoder/Jellyfin-DvrEpisodeRenamer/README.md

 ```

-[^1]: Please Note: this has only been tested with UK Recrdings.
+[^1]: Please Note: this has only been tested with UK Recordings.
 [^2]: This will be moved to a config file in a future release.